ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 Before the client can upload its report to the leader, it must know the public key of each of the aggregators.
-These are retrieved from each aggregator by sending a request to `[aggregator]/key_config`, where `[aggregator]` is the aggregator's endpoint URL, provided in the `Param`.
+These are retrieved from each aggregator by sending a request to `[aggregator]/key_config`, where `[aggregator]` is the aggregator's endpoint URL, provided in the `Param` for the task.
 The aggregator responds to well-formed requests with status 200 and an `HpkeConfig` value:

 ~~~
 struct {